Video: Thalamic nuclei

 So let’s start from the top and introduce the image we’ll be discussing today.

 So in this image, we’re looking from the left side at the brain and the brainstem cutting the midsagittal plane with the thalamus highlighted in green here.
-This over here is the thalamus removed from the brain with the anterior here, the posterior here, the lateral sides here, and the midline here.
-And we sliced coronally through this left side of the thalamus and displaced the posterior part backwards so we can see what the thalamus looks like in cross-section.
-Each side of the thalamus is vaguely egg-shaped and is made of gray matter, and the two sides are connected by the interthalamic adhesion or connection.
+These over here are the thalami removed from the brain with the anterior here, the posterior here, the lateral sides here, and the midline here.
+And we sliced coronally through this left thalamus and displaced the posterior part backwards so we can see what the thalamus looks like in cross-section.
+Each thalamus is vaguely egg-shaped and is made of gray matter, and the two sides are connected by the interthalamic adhesion or connection.

 The thalamus is part of the diencephalon, and this includes four parts – the thalamus along with the subthalamus, the epithalamus, and the hypothalamus.
 So, this image here nicely shows the thalamus in relation to its surrounding structures and we’re above the brain looking down at a large section of the cerebral hemispheres removed.
 And over here, we have the fornix wrapping around the thalamus to merge with the hippocampus.